viniciuskneves/articles/prettier-eslint-typescript/README.md

   2 errors and 0 warnings potentially fixable with the `--fix` option.
 ```

 Not so cool!
-Running ESLint with fix will fixes these issues.
+Running ESLint with `--fix` will fix these issues.
 Now if we run Prettier again we get:

 ```
 Checking formatting...